bluelovers/ws-iconv/packages/@lazy-node/readlines/README.md

   * `readChunk` - Integer number of bytes to read at once.
 Default: 1024
   * `newLineCharacter` - String new line character, only works with one byte characters for now.
 Default: `\n` which is `0x0a` hex encoded

-`node-readlines` can handle files without newLineCharacter after the last line
+`@lazy-node/readlines` can handle files without newLineCharacter after the last line

 ---------------------------------------

 ### readlines.next()
-Returns `buffer` with the line data without the `newLineCharacter` or `false` if end of file is reached.
+Returns `buffer` with the line data without the `newLineCharacter` or `undefined` if end of file is reached.

 ---------------------------------------
 ### readlines.reset()